aodhanlutetiae/dj_reading/docs/source/index.rst

 This is the reading list for data journalism and computational journalism courses at `Jomec <https://www.cardiff.ac.uk/journalism-media-and-culture>`__ (Cardiff University) as of the middle of 2021.
-Readings from it are assigned to undergraduate and postgraduate journalism students.
-Some references have a link to the text in the university library system limited to registered students but most of the works below are online and the rest are available from book dealers.
+Readings are assigned to undergraduate and postgraduate journalism students.
+Some references have a link to the the university library system that is only available to registered students but most of the works below are online and the others are available from book dealers.

 Basics